-A faculty member on a leave of absence continues to hold their faculty appointment and to be an employee of the University.
-The employment relationship between the faculty member and the University is not severed during a leave of any sort: a faculty member on leave is eligible for certain benefits and services, and is expected to comply with all University policies and relevant expectations.
+A faculty on a leave of absence continues to hold their faculty appointment and to be an employee of the University.
+The employment relationship between the faculty member and the University is not severed during a leave of absence: a faculty member on leave is eligible for certain benefits and services, and is expected to comply with all University policies and relevant expectations.
 Depending on the designation and the duration of the leave, the faculty member may continue health and dental coverage by paying the active employee premiums; contributions to the University's retirement plans are based on actual salary received from Brown.

 Leaves, whether paid (sabbatical, leaves on special assignment, scholarly leave, or leave with "top-up") or unpaid (leaves of absence), may be taken for a semester or a year.
 Only in exceptional cases may a leave be extended beyond a single year; under no circumstances may it extend beyond two years.
-If a faculty member on leave with support from Brown (whether salary or top-up) requests a second year of leave, it may be granted, though only with the understanding that no support from Brown will be given.
+If a faculty member on leave with support from Brown (whether salary or top-up) requests a second year of leave, it will be granted only with the understanding that no support from Brown will be given.

 Faculty members are expected to teach for at least four semesters between any two leaves, and no more than four semesters of leave of any kind is ordinarily possible during a seven-year period.
-Only in exceptional cases will leaves be granted off of the normal six- or twelve-semester cycle.
-Justification for such exceptions might include a request that a faculty member be on loan to a federal agency or had a personal emergency.
-Exceptions will not be granted simply because of available outside funding.
-Exceptional off-cycle leaves will generally delay the timing of future sabbaticals.

-Applications for sabbatical leaves and for leaves of absence without pay for the following academic year, or any part thereof, should be sent to the Chair of the faculty member's department by the date announced annually by the dean; they should be forwarded to the appropriate divisional Dean by late-January.
+Applications for sabbatical leaves and for leaves of absence without pay for the following academic year, or any part thereof, should be sent to the Chair of the faculty member's department by the first week of January; they should be forwarded to the appropriate divisional dean by mid-January.
 All leave requests should be discussed with the department Chair, who will review applications in the context of departmental needs.
 Each application for sabbatical leave should specify whether the leave is intended to be for one semester or a full year.
 Per rules of the Corporation, it should also state briefly how the leave will be spent.
 Under no circumstances will faculty members be granted leaves of absence from Brown University for more than two consecutive years.
-Follow this link for the leave application form.
+Follow this link for leave application form.
 The BioMed Faculty Leave Application Form can be found at http://biomed.brown.edu/bmfa/forms.html.

 Opportunity for taking sabbatical or scholarly leave at regular intervals is not absolutely guaranteed by the University.
 Such leaves may be denied or postponed if the faculty member's performance has been substandard or if the timing of the leave jeopardizes the integrity of the department's curriculum.
-Department Chairs are expected to arrange timing of leaves in such a way as to ensure the integrity of the curriculum of and service to the department.
+Department Chairs are expected to arrange timing of leaves in such a way as to ensure the integrity of the curriculum of the department.
+It is nevertheless the case that it is generally not possible to appoint replacements for faculty on full salary sabbatical or scholarly leave.
+Temporary teaching funds may be provided for faculty on unpaid leave or partial-salary sabbatical.